nhsconnect/Events-Management/pages/overview/overview_msg_architecture.md

   - No longer supported
 - An associated, optional date which will indicate:
   - For deprecated events, the date on which the event will become no longer supported
-  - For no longer supported events, the date on which no new publication requests will be accepted
+  - For no longer supported events, the date on which publication requests will be rejected
 - A URL to a human-readable web-page detailing the event-lifecycle changes occurring

 {% include important.html content="This deprecation information will be set by NEMS and will not be populated by publishers." %}